-Yes, my friends, the sartorial descent can be shocking.
-So when an invitation arrives to attend the Lifetime Achievement award for your amazing partner, ones’ newly waxed upper lip will begin to sweat.
-You’ll find yourself in need of a carefully curated costume, something that says “Success”, or at least “I am trying.”
+Yes, my friends, the sartorial descent is shocking.
+So when an invitation arrived to attend the Lifetime Achievement dinner for my amazing partner, i found myself in need of a carefully curated costume, something that said “success”, or at least “I am trying.”

 Closet archaeologist seeks business attire.
-It’s going to be a long dig.
+It was going to be a complicated dig.

-What do you change into when life has changed?
+But what do you change into when your life has changed?

-No to the now too tight blue two-piece pantsuit (power suit of a decade ago), the little red dress (Spanx city).
+It was a hard no to the now too tight blue power suit of a decade ago and the clingy red dress.
 No to the vintage 50s chiffon confection, once worn with cowboy boots and described as “something an astronaut’s wife would wear”.

-Outfits that shouted, “successful, creative, interesting!” hang like plastic bagged mummies.
+Outfits that once shouted, “confident, creative, interesting!” now hang like plastic bagged mummies.
 Clever disguises literally under wraps.

-“You lived in Ottawa?” she asks.
-(The oversized 70s vintage suede fringed coat).
-“You went to school in Paris?”, (the black schoolgirl/punk dress).
+“You lived in Ottawa?” she asks, holding an oversized 70s vintage suede fringed coat acquired there.
+“You went to school in Paris?”, as she holds up the black punk dress.

 Yes, yes a thousand times yes.
-Skirts and suits and shoulder pads…all evidence of the real lives I no longer lead.
+I had a life before you were born.
+There are skirts and suits and shoulder pads, evidence of those past lives.

 Halloween means never having to say you’re boring.

-The shelves in my closet and imagination are full of possibility.
-It’s going to take a little bit of courage (and maybe some red wine) but I know there’s the bedrock of something, someone.
-Old ideas worn in new ways.
-With boots, of course.
+The shelves in my closet are full of possibility.
+It’s going to take a little bit of courage but I know there’s the bedrock of something, someone I haven’t fully become yet.

-Late October, Samhain, the ancient New Year, is full of contradiction light and dark, death and rebirth, thrust and drag.
-Old you and new you.
-Erratic evolution.
+This time of the year, late October, Samhain, the ancient New Year, is full of contradiction light and dark, death and rebirth, thrust and drag.
+The old and the new.

-You can wear whatever you want, be whomever you want to be: Witch or angel, superhero or demon.
+I can wear whatever I want, be whomever I want to be: Witch or angel, superhero or demon.
 Red dress or yoga pants.

-What are you going to be this year?
+Who am I going to become?
 The possibilities are endless.

 Entertaining Hungry Ghosts: